acss-io/atomizer/docs/guides/dark-mode.md

 <p class="noteBox info">This Atomizer website is statically generated and leverages the <a href="#optimizing-with-css-variables">CSS variables</a> approach to toggle between light and dark mode.</p>

 Since you cannot modify the markup on the server, you can leverage JavaScript to add the `dark` class to your HTML.
-The code below uses the [`Window.matchMedia()`] API to check the users preferred color scheme.
-If `dark` is chosen, then the `dark` class is added to the `<html>` node.
+The code below uses the [`Window.matchMedia()`] API to check the user's preferred color scheme.
+If `dark` is chosen, the `dark` class is added to the `<html>` node.

 ```html
 <head>